-2022 SCHOLARSHIP RECIPIENTS
+2023 SCHOLARSHIP RECIPIENTS

 Each year we proudly award four scholarships worth \$1,000 to outstanding high school graduates or college students from our territory.
 These well-deserving students are children or grandchildren of our borrower-owners and have demonstrated a combination of academic, leadership and extracurricular achievements.
-The 2022 Scholarship winners are:
+The 2023 Scholarship winners are:

-- · Alli Stromberger a Caliche High School graduate attending the University of Wyoming and majoring in Speech Pathology.
-She is the daughter of Brad & Jonna Stromberger. - Kellum Carnahan a Revere High School graduate attending Northeastern Junior College and majoring in Vet Science and Ag Business.
-He is the son of Brenda Carnahan. - Zachary Karg a Merino High School graduate that is currently attending South Dakota School of Mines majoring in Mechanical Engineering.
-He is the son of Bob & Elissa Karg. - Brooklyn Plumb a Haxtun High School graduate currently attending Northeastern Junior College and majoring in Animal Science.
-She is the daughter of Jeff & Kendra Plumb.
+- Liddy Day is a graduate of Yuma High School attending Black Hills State University and majoring in Outdoor Education and Business.
+She is the granddaughter of Bryce and Lynetta Day. - Garrett Kalous, a Fort Morgan High School graduate, is attending Northeastern Junior college and majoring in Ag Business.
+He is the son of Matt and Heather Kalous. - Ethan Schneller is a graduate of Holyoke High School and is attending Oklahoma State University to major in Biochemistry and Molecular Biology.
+He is the son of Dustin and Rena Schneller. - Heidi Price, a Byers High School graduate, is attending the University of Arkansas and majoring in Agriculture Regulations.
+She is the daughter of Robin and Terrell Price.